ReggieS22/osticket-prereqs/README.md

 </p>
 <p>
 1. Create Virtaul Machine in Azure:
-    Log in to Azure Portal.
+- Log in to Azure Portal.
-    Create a new VM with Windows Server.
+-Create a new VM with Windows Server.
 </p>
 <br />